ipekdursun/Opt-maint-population-heterogen/README.md

 You can contact to Ipek (i.dursun@tue.nl) for your questions of you encounter any issues.

-# References to Software dependencies:
+## References to software dependencies:

 [1] R Core Team (2019).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL: https://www.R-project.org/.